Frequently Asked Questions

 Who is behind ESP?

 Earth Species Project was initially founded by Britt Selvitelle, a member of the founding team at Twitter; and Aza Raskin, who helped found Mozilla Labs and is also the co-founder of the Center for Human Technology.
 Katie Zacarian joined the organization as a co-founder in 2020 and became CEO in 2022.
-The team now comprises 10 people which includes an AI research team of five representing deep expertise in diverse fields, from mathematics and neuroscience to deep learning, AI and natural language processing.
+The team now comprises 12 people which includes an AI research team of seven representing deep expertise in diverse fields, from mathematics and neuroscience to deep learning, AI and natural language processing.

 Many of the team have backgrounds working in the technology sector and all are deeply committed to ensuring that rapid technological advances benefit people and planet.
 See more on their backgrounds on our Team Page.